Amos47/2400/Chapter3/Ch03_Basics.md

 [Interested?]( http://www.ambysoft.com/essays/agileManifesto.html)

+###Scrum
-Let’s now take a brief look at Scrum, a popular agile software development method model.
-“Agile and SCRUM are related but distinct.
+Let’s now take a brief look at* Scrum*, a popular agile software development method model.

+>“Agile and SCRUM are related but distinct.
 Agile describes a set of guiding principles for building software through iterative development.
 Agile principles are best described in the Agile Manifesto.
 SCRUM is a specific set of rules to follow when practising agile software development.”

 [Interested?](http://stackoverflow.com/questions/1586928/how-different-is-scrum-practice-from-agile-practice)

-Following is from the book entitled *Scrum: a Breathtakingly Brief and Agile Introduction*, 2012, Dymaxicon, ISBN 10: 193796504X.
-This overview of roles, artifacts and the sprint cycle is adapted from *The Elements of Scrum* by Chris Sims & Hillary Louise Johnson, 2011, Dymaxicon, ISBN 10: 0982866917.
+Following is from the book entitled *Scrum: a Breathtakingly Brief and Agile Introduction* (2012, Dymaxicon, ISBN 10: 193796504X).
+This overview of roles, artifacts and the sprint cycle is adapted from *The Elements of Scrum* by Chris Sims & Hillary Louise Johnson (2011, Dymaxicon, ISBN 10: 0982866917).

-The authors write that “Scrum is a lightweight framework designed to help small, close-knit teams of people develop complex products.
+The authors write that:

+>“Scrum is a lightweight framework designed to help small, close-knit teams of people develop complex products.
 The brainchild of a handful of software engineers working together in the late 20th Century, scrum has gained the most traction in the technology sector … A scrum team typically consists of around seven people [7 +/- 2] who work together in short, sustainable bursts of activity called sprints, with plenty of time for review and reflection built in.
 One of the mantras of scrum is “inspect and adapt,” and scrum teams are characterized by an intense focus on continuous improvement— improvement— of their process, but also of the product.”

 [Interested?]( https://www.cprime.com/resources/what-is-agile-what-is-scrum/)

-A *sprint* is a development session (or *iteration* in standard Agile parlance), traditionally lasting anywhere from two weeks to a month (but never longer), during which time the steps in the agile iteration process (see Figure NA) are executed in one sequence from top to bottom.
+A *sprint* is a development session (or *iteration* in standard Agile parlance), traditionally lasting anywhere from two weeks to a month (but never longer), during which time the steps in the agile iteration process (see Figure NAPT) are executed in one sequence from top to bottom.
 Scrum sprints are increasingly shorter now, many lasting only a week.
 The value in short sprints is that deliverable and value-creating software is output at the conclusion of each sprint, and adding value quickly is a good thing.

-Scrum is simple in its organisation and recognises only three what they call “roles”, *viz:* Product owner, Scrim master and Team member.
+Scrum is simple in its organisation and recognises only three what they call “roles”, *viz:* Product Owner, Scrim Master and Team Member.
 What’s the responsibility of each?

-The *Product Owner* is responsible for maximising the ROI from the investment in the system.
-They do so by actively directing activities of the Scrum team towards ROI-enhancing activities and equally actively away from non-ROI-enhancing activities (such as much of the bureaucratic process inherent in the SDLC).
+The *Product Owner* is responsible for maximising the ROI from the investment in the system (And isn't ROI the very purpose of development in the first place?).
+They do so by actively directing efforts of the Scrum team towards ROI-enhancing activities and equally actively away from non-ROI-enhancing activities (such as much of the bureaucratic process inherent in the SDLC).
 They do so by controlling the *priority* of activities on the team’s *backlog* (more on this soon) and by ensuring that the team clearly understands the requirements – requirements than can and do evolve, change, morph and appear/disappear as the product matures.
-The owners accomplish this partly by recording the requirements in the form of what are called *user stories* in the form of “As a {role}, I want feature {a feature} so that I can {accomplish something}.”
+The owners accomplish this partly by recording the requirements in the shape of what are called *user stories* in the form of “As a {role}, I want feature {a feature} so that I can {accomplish something}.”

 Such user stories are added to what is called the *product backlog* (discussed below) which might be construed as a type of requirements list in the sense of the SDLC, but are much less rigorous while at the same time much more targeted towards directly adding value to the system.

-In a nutshell, the role of the Product Owner can be summarised as follows: The Product Owner:
+In a nutshell, the role of the Product Owner can be summarised as follows.

+The Product Owner:

 - Holds the vision for the product
 - Represents the interests of the business